 Postone’s stupidest acolytes have taken all of this as an excuse to argue that we ought to cease all talk of class.
 However, his best readers, like G.M.
-Tamás, have instead extracted from Postone a theory of the historical specificity of the class relation — which is characterized by the very labor-mediated abstract domination Postone tries to separate out from others’ crude misconceptions of ‘class,’ and in the process throws the baby out with the bath water — versus the caste relations, defined by appropriation of a surplus of material wealth from self-sufficient producers by a ruling caste via direct personal domination that constitutes rulers and ruled as fixed fast to their hereditarily-assigned stations and privileges in a ‘great chain of being,’ which have obtained in all previous antagonistic modes of production since the end of primitive communism.
+Tamás, have instead extracted from Postone a theory of the historical specificity of the class relation — which is characterized by the very labor-mediated abstract domination Postone tries to separate out from others’ crude misconceptions of ‘class,’ and in the process throws the baby out with the bath water — versus the caste relations, defined by appropriation of a surplus of material wealth from self-sufficient producers by a ruling caste via direct personal domination that constitutes rulers and ruled as fixed fast to their hereditarily-assigned stations and privileges in a ‘great chain of being,’ which have obtained in all previous antagonistic modes of production.